Seungho324/PP-Vul/README.md

-# PP-Vul: Privacy-Preserving Vulnerability Detection via CNN Using Homomorphic Encryption
+# PP-Vul: Privacy-Preserving Vulnerability Detection Using Homomorphic Encryption

 This repository contains the implementation of *PP-Vul*.